UXN-021/AwesomeDB-USC-DSCI-551-Project/Report.md

 [TOC]

+Group 34

+Tangzhou Hao

+Yuqi Zhang

+Yuxin Tian

 # Introduction

 We are a three person team (group 34) and we built a database system called AwesomeDB.
 We designed different database engine for our database system that provides support for relational and nosql functionalities.
 We provided two real-life large datasets form kaggle, `movies.csv` and `rotten_tomatoes_movies.csv` for testing our databases.
 Since the two data set doesn't have tables to be joined, we also supplied the `joinTable1.csv` and `joinTable2.csv` for testing join operations.
 All storage and operations are processed in chunks so that we only need to load a limited amount of data into main memory at a time.
 This project also provides a CLI and Web app for users to interact with our database system.
 We also designed a query language of our own to query the database in the CLI.

 # Planned Implementation

+Our proposed database system is designed to empower users to interact with databases using English-like syntax for a range of operations, including insertion, deletion, updating, grouping, ordering, joining, projection, and aggregation.
+We will parse and execute these syntaxes.
+The system will feature a user interface that allows users to choose between a relational engine or a NoSQL engine for executing operations.

+For relational databases, our plan is to split files into chunks in CSV format to minimize memory usage.
+For NoSQL databases, we intend to split files into chunks in JSON format for the same purpose.
+Following the chunking process, we will implement each function by handling individual chunks.

+In addition, we aim to develop a web application that showcases all functionalities and displays results on the frontend.
+The application will communicate with the web backend, sending the pathname of the result file.
+For the backend, our plan is to build it using Flask, which will then relay this file to the frontend via HTTP.
+This comprehensive design aims to provide a seamless and user-friendly interface for database operations, accessible through both the command-line interface (CLI) and web applications.

 # Architecture Design